Loose Threads and In-betweens

 “I know.
 I do: I’m sharing.”
 Nick frowned, almost doe-eyed and somehow persuasive.
 “C’mon.
 Just hit the pause button with me for a sec, bro.”

-It wasn’t what Kohao wanted—what he wanted was to have a heart attack right there on the floor, and then neither he nor ‘Key would have to deal with what-ifing at all: There would be no other option except moving on and Kohao wouldn’t have to hate himself and Anarchy over it when it happened.
+It wasn’t what Kato wanted—what he wanted was to have a heart attack right there on the floor, and then neither he nor ‘Key would have to deal with what-ifing at all: There would be no other option except moving on and Kato wouldn’t have to hate himself and Anarchy over it when it happened.
 He knew himself and hated it; because he felt the truth of that anticipation, felt both sides of him, tearing him apart in a fight that neither were winning.
 There was the half of his heart that begged him, begged him, to give in and love ‘Key:

 I do love him, he thought helplessly to himself, and he loves me...but he can’t, and I can’t.
 And that was true, so he was forced into feeling the second half of his heart, the half he loathed so much, bearing down on him with the urge to hate Anarchy instead.